 Normetanephrine urine ELISA kit is intended for analysing in vitro quantitative levels of normetanephrine (NM) in human urine samples.
 This assay has a minimum detection limit of 23 ng/ml.

+The following normetanephrine urine ELISA kit can be used for many different diagnostic applications.
 In clinical medicine, these catecholamines have been useful in providing diagnostic tools for identifying patients that are suspected of having a tumor of chromaffin cells such as pheochromocytoma and paraganglioma.
 These metabolites (normetanephrine and metanephrine) can be measured in plasma or urine samples.
 The determination of conjugated normetanephrine in urine is a well-established and long-standing technique.
-Current literature is indicating that the analysis of urine normetanephrine is an accurate biochemical marker for identifying patients suspected of pheochromocytoma.
+Current literature is indicating that the analysis of normetanephrine urine is an accurate biochemical marker for identifying patients suspected of pheochromocytoma.
 The current guidelines recommend the use of either plasma free normetanephrines or urinary fractionated normetanephrines for the initial biochemical phase.
-Normetanephrine urine ELISA kit can be used for many different diagnostic applications.

-The minimum sensitivity level of normetanephrine (NM) in urine using current human normetanephrine urine ELISA kit was approximately 23 ng/ml.
+The minimum sensitivity level of normetanephrine (NM) using current human normetanephrine urine ELISA kit was approximately 23 ng/ml.
 The dynamic range for this assay is 30 – 3,000 ng/ml.

 - Evaluation of a urinary metanephrines reagent kit: an automated approach.
 Singapore Med J. (2008) 49 (6): 454-7.
 Thevarajah M.T., et al.